tins-dev/WorldGuardExtraFlagsPlus/README.md

-chunk-unload | Is chunk unloading permitted inside the region item-durability | Is item durability allowed inside the region join-location | Teleports the player to given location when logging in to the region
+chunk-unload | Is chunk unloading permitted inside the region item-durability | Is item durability allowed inside the region join-location | Teleports the player to given location when logging in to the region villager-trade | Is villager trading permitted inside the region

 **NEW**
-permit-completely | Blocks all usage of specified items (MACE, FIREWORK_ROCKET, WIND_CHARGE, TOTEM_OF_UNDYING) inside the region.
+permit-completely | Blocks all usage of specified items (MACE, FIREWORK_ROCKET, WIND_CHARGE, TOTEM_OF_UNDYING, TRIDENT) inside the region.
 Usage includes interactions, damage, projectile launches, and totem activation.
 Usage: `/rg flag <region> permit-completely <item1,item2,...>` or `/rg flag <region> permit-completely clear` (sets empty set).
 Supports inheritance - child regions can override parent using `clear` or by setting their own item list. entry-min-level & entry-max-level | Restricts region entry based on player level or PlaceholderAPI placeholder value.
 Format: `<threshold> <source>` where source is either "XP" (Minecraft XP level) or a PlaceholderAPI placeholder (e.g., `%battlepass_tier%`).
 Examples: `10 XP` or `30 %armor_durability_left_helmet%`.
 How to use?
 Simply use the WorldGuard region flag command.
 All of the flags can be interacted that way, just like any other flag.